lmt-heterodyne/SpectralLineReduction/C/README.md

 ## todo

-there will be more selections needed, pixel )-u) is one, but band is likely. polarization?
+there will be more selections needed

+band:      select one band, or allow band-merge
+pol:       select one pol, or allow averaging, or diff to see problems?
+beam:      presumably for OTF, but the -u flag already selects them.